Lee Tempest glances down a sunny hallway at UPMC Mercy. He has a few obstacles in his way.

 Clinic participants make their way through an obstacle course designed to promote agility, rooting each other on through each task.
 When the last person arrives at the end, the group breaks out into individualized skill sections.

 Those who attend come with a variety of conditions, ranging from spinal cord injuries to cerebral palsy, and multiple sclerosis.
-The classes are goal-oriented — a team of physical therapists from UPMC Centers for Rehab Services is on hand to help participants hone their skills, from handling curbs and grocery shopping to navigating Pittsburgh’s potholed landscape.
+The classes are goal-oriented — a team of physical therapists from UPMC Rehabilitation Institute is on hand to help participants hone their skills, from handling curbs and grocery shopping to navigating Pittsburgh’s potholed landscape.

 Joseph Leckenby is attending his second clinic.
 At the last session, he learned how to tilt his chair backward to get himself onto a sidewalk.